Oh! Edo Rocket: Manga

 A manga adaptation illustrated by Una Hamana was serialized in Kodansha's seinen manga magazine Monthly Afternoon from February 25, 2007, to July 25, 2009.
 Kodansha collected its chapters in three tankōbon volumes, released from October 23, 2007, to October 23, 2009.

 Anime

 A twenty-six episode anime television series was animated by Madhouse.
 The series was directed by Seiji Mizushima, screenwritten by Shō Aikawa, with character designs by Takahiro Yoshimatsu and music composed by Yusuke Honma.
 The series was broadcast on TV Saitama, Tokyo MX, Chiba TV, RKB, HBC, TV Aichi and MBS from April 4 to September 26, 2007.
-The opening of the series is "Oh Edo Nagareboshi IV" by Puffy, which was also used as the ending theme for episodes 1 and 26.
-The ending themes are "100 miles~Niji o Oikakete" (100miles～虹を追いかけて) by Santara (episodes 2–14) and "I Got Rhythm" by Natural High (episodes 15–25).
+The opening theme song is "Oh Edo Nagareboshi IV", performed by Puffy, which was also used as the ending theme for episodes 1 and 26.
+The ending themes are "100 miles: Niji o Oikakete" (100miles～虹を追いかけて) by Santara (episodes 2–14) and "I Got Rhythm" by Natural High (episodes 15–25).

 The series was licensed in North America by Funimation in 2008.
 The series debuted on Funimation Channel on November 15, 2010.
 Crunchyroll added the series to their catalogue in November 2017.